GenoJ83/software-construction/README.md

 Netflix is one of the most famous adopters of **microservices architecture**, moving away from a traditional monolithic application to handle massive global scale, rapid innovation, and high availability.

-Originally, Netflix ran as a **monolith** — a single, large codebase where the entire application (UI, business logic, databases, etc.) was tightly coupled.
+Originally, Netflix ran as a **monolith**, a single, large codebase where the entire application (UI, business logic, databases, etc.) was tightly coupled.
 This made scaling difficult, deployments risky (one change could break everything), and development slow as teams blocked each other.

 In contrast, **microservices** break the system into hundreds (now over 1,000) small, loosely coupled, independently deployable services.
 Each service owns a specific business capability (e.g., user recommendations, streaming playback, billing, content metadata).